Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: G-Splice for Structural Linear Extrapolation

-where $w$ is a trainable parameter and $S_c(\cdot)$ is the cosine similarity calculation.
-The scores in the weighted similarity matrix $\bm{S^w}$ are considered as probabilities to sample the causal subgraph from either ${G}_{\varepsilon_1}$ or ${G}_{\varepsilon_2}$.
-We use label-invariant and environment-variant graph pairs to pre-train a causal subgraph searching network, which is optimized for the sampled causal subgraphs to be capable of predicting the label $Y$ solely.
-Similarly, environment-invariant and label-variant graph pairs are used to pre-train the environmental subgraph searching network with the environment label.
+Note that considering the injected noises of $G\textsubscript{inv}$ in real world, though generally much smaller than $S_1$ and $S_2$, we adopt a relaxed version of $\mathbf{G}_s$.
+We use label-invariant and environment-variant graph pairs to pre-train a causal subgraph extraction network, which is optimized by the sampled causal subgraphs predicting the label $Y$ solely.
+Therefore, the outer training objective of $f_z$ is

+where $f_c$ is the classifier.
+More algorithmic details are in Appendix~\ref{app:Technical-Details}.
+Similarly, environment-invariant and label-variant graph pairs are used to pre-train the environmental subgraph extraction network using the environment label.